-Must be chosen from the following courses which have not been previously taken, and three (3) of these hours must have the CIT (Computer Information Technology) prefix and three (3) of these hours must have ACCT (Accounting) prefix.
+Must be chosen from the following courses which have not been previ¬ously taken.
+Three (3) of these hours must have the CIT (Computer Information Technology) prefix.
+Three (3) of these hours must have the CIT (Computer Information Technology prefix excluding CIT 1093 and CIT 1103.
+Three of these hours must have an ACCT (Accounting) prefix or ECON (Economics) prefix.